rstropek/htl-2024-25-4AHIF/homeworks/quidditch-world-cup/readme.md

 ## Overview

 In this exercise, you'll build a web API to manage the **Quidditch World Cup 2027** tournament.
-The tournament features 16 national teams competing in a single-elimination knockout format, where teams are paired in matches and winners advance to the next round until a champion is crowned.
+The tournament features 8 national teams competing in a single-elimination knockout format, where teams are paired in matches and winners advance to the next round until a champion is crowned.

 ## Tournament Structure

-- 16 teams participate in the tournament
+- 8 teams participate in the tournament
 - Single-elimination knockout format (teams eliminated after one loss)
-- 4 rounds of play: Round of 16, Quarter-finals, Semi-finals, and Finals
+- 3 rounds of play: Round of 8, Semi-finals, and Finals
 - Each match produces exactly one winner who advances to the next round
 - The tournament concludes when one team remains undefeated